Best 6.5 Creedmoor Ammo For Accuracy: Feed Your Rifle Top-Performing Rounds!

 Specs

-If you want the best deal, you’ll have to buy in bulk.
-That’s certainly the case with Sellier & Bellot 140 Grain FMJBT.
-This just means you’ll have to fork over more money upfront, but you won’t feel as much of a sting each time you pull the trigger because these rounds are still affordable compared to most other 6.5 Creedmoor ammo.
-If you don’t want to spend a mortgage payment on ammo, you can check out Winchester USA 125 grain Open Tip.
-It’s a little more expensive than S&B, but it’s a trusted American brand.
+If you want the best deal, then you always have to buy in bulk.
+That's certainly the case with Sellier & Bellot 140 grain FMJBT.
+This just means you'll have to fork over more money upfront, but you won't feel as much of a sting each time you pull the trigger.
+If you don't want to spend a mortgage payment on ammo, then you can also check out Winchester USA 125 grain open tip.
+It's a little more expensive than S&B, but it's a trusted American brand.

 How to Choose the Best 6.5 Creedmoor Ammo for Accuracy

-The problem with ranking the best 6.5 Creedmoor ammo for accuracy is that it will vary from shooter to shooter, gun to gun, and bullet to bullet.
-Some of my Ruger bolt-action rifles fire Nosler bullets better than Barnes bullets, while my buddy’s Lapua rifle is the opposite.
+The problem with ranking the best 6.5 Creedmoor ammo for accuracy is that it varies from shooter to shooter, gun to gun, and bullet to bullet.
+Some of my Ruger bolt-action rifles fire Nosler bullets better than Barnes bullets, while my buddy's Lapua rifle is the opposite.

-Then, we must factor in grain weight, which gets even more confusing as we consider bullet type.
+We must also factor in grain weight, which gets even more confusing as we consider bullet type.

 Instead of overthinking it, when buying ammo, I prefer to purchase a few boxes in various weights and styles to see what works best with my rifle.
-You might find that your Bergara loves Hornady 140 grain ELD-M bullets, but you’ve never liked them in any other gun.
+You might find that your Bergara loves Hornady 140 grain ELD-M bullets, even if you've never had any success with them before.

 Considerations for Long-Range Hunting

-When buying ammo for long-range shooting and hunting, here are a few things to keep in mind:
+When buying ammo for long-range shooting and hunting, there are a few things to keep in mind:

 - Bullet weight vs. size of animal you are hunting